jkeller52/personal-site/src/data/about.md

 # Intro

 My name is Jacob Keller.
 I grew up in Hebron, Kentucky, and graduated from Ohio State University in 2020 with my BS in [Human Systems Integration](https://jkeller52.github.io/posts/2021/07/HSI).
-Currently, I'm a Graduate Research Associate within the Department of Integrated Systems Engineering at Ohio State.
-My research interests include human-machine teaming, resilience engineering, and computational modeling.

-I continuously update this website to reflect my most up-to-date thoughts and ideas about my work.
-You may find some rough patches here and there, as the site is always under construction.
+# Some history

+- My very first game console was the Nintendo Gamecube in 2007.
+Super Smash Bros Melee, LEGO Star Wars, and Super Monkey Ball 2 were my introduction to games.
+I was 9.

+- Runescape shortly followed.
+My parents' entry level desktop computer became my campground.
+My Mom triumphantly declared I would "do something with computers" when I got older.
+She wasn't wrong.

+- At 10, I built my first website using Moonfruit, a now-defunct service that hosted Wordpress-Like website templates.
+This website allowed me to get around the school firewall by embedding my favorite browser-based Flash games on the website (which wasn't blacklisted by the school network, like other popular game hosts)

+- At 11, I got a Playstation 3 and became interested in recording & editing my gameplay, exposing me to media software inclduing Sony Vegas 10, Camtasia and Adobe Photoshop

+- From 14-17 I played lots of video games on my Xbox 360, and later Xbox One.
+Destiny 1 was a favorite.
+The intense teamwork choreography required in the 'raid' gamemodes was fascinating.

+- Around 17 I got into modifying my first car, a 2006 Accord.
+With help from a friend, I refurbished all four wheels using a dremel tool, mineral spirits, wet-sanding, and primer/paint.
+I also installed a bluetooth stereo and soldered wires for the first time.

+- Towards the end of high school, I became interested in applying concepts from psychology to create better technology.
+This led me to pursue a degree in Psychology at Ohio State

+- Halfway through my first year of Undergrad, I discovered the Cognitive Systems Engineering Lab at OSU, drastically altering my academic path